 - Avoid mittens and folding sleeves over babies’ hands so they can explore by putting their hands in their mouths and moving their fingers around.

 - Allow tummy time.
 Babies can bring their hands into their line of vision and start to bear weight through their hands.
 This builds strength in the hands and arms.

 - Before babies can pick up toys on their own, place soft toys in their hands and allow them to feel the textures.

-- To encourage interest, provide interesting toys with colors, textures, and interactive components.
+- To encourage interest, provide exciting toys with colors, textures, and interactive components.

 - Avoid electronic toys, as they do not encourage as much interaction with hands.

 - Provide board books and cloth books, and teach your baby how to turn the pages.